-Commented [A2]: remove italics, as shown
+Commented [A2]: Remove italics.

 D. Regarding the petitioner's reference to the NRC position paper (ADAMS Accession No. ML13108A047), the NRC's current position on the role of visual inspections in identifying ASR is set forth above.
-The referenced position paper that document is not an official NRC position on the topic, but rather was prepared by an individual staff member to facilitate internal technical discussion discourse and inform staff review of an issue.
+The referenced position that paper document is not an official NRC position on the topic, but rather was prepared by an individual staff member to facilitate internal technical discussion discourse and inform staff review of an issue.
 The NRC's current position on the role of visual inspections in identifying ASR is set forth in this document.
-The referenced position paper does not state that visual examination is insufficient to identify indications of ASR3; h-However, it does note that surface cracking or crack mapping, alone, may not indicate the severity of ASR degradation and is not adequate to determine structural effects of ASR.
+The referenced position paper does not state that visual examination is insufficient to identify indications of ASR.
+However, it does note that surface cracking or crack mapping, alone, may not indicate the severity of ASR degradation and is not adequate to determine structural effects of ASR.
 The NRC agrees that surface crack mapping alone is not adequate to monitor ASR progression and to address its structural effects.
 In addition, petrographic examination provides very limited information to evaluate the structural effects of ASR.

 Addressing visual indications of a potential concrete-degradation issue does not end with the visual inspection.
-Under existing NRC regulations, lif indications of distress or deterioration are visually identified, under existing NRC regulations, licensees are required to address the effects of the observed degradation and demonstrate that the structure remains capable of performing its safety functions.
-Depending on the observed conditions, this can beis accomplished through additional inspections, testing, and structural evaluations, or a combination thereof.
+Under existing NRC regulations, ilf indications of distress or deterioration are visually identified, under existing NRC regulations, licensees are required to address the effects of the observed degradation and demonstrate that the structure remains capable of performing its safety functions.
+Depending on the observed conditions, this is can be accomplished through additional inspections, testing, and structural evaluations, or a combination thereof.

-Specific to the example of Seabrook Station referenced by the petitioner, the licensee has submitted a license amendment request (LAR) proposing a method of evaluation and supporting technical bases to address the impact of ASR on structural performance of affected structures, and to ensure appropriate monitoring programs are in place to adequately monitor its progression, such that intended functions are maintained.
+Consideration of site-specific aspects of Seabrook Station is outside the scope of the generic requests made in PRM-50-109.
+However, Sspecific to the petitioner's example of Seabrook Station referenced by the petitionerthat plant, the licensee has submitted a license amendment request (LAR) proposing a method of evaluation and supporting technical bases to address the impact of ASR on structural performance of affected structures, and to ensure appropriate monitoring programs are in place to adequately monitor its progression, such that intended functions are maintained.
 This LAR is currently under review by the NRC staff.
-The NRC's ongoing oversight and licensing processes will ensure that the licensee takes appropriate actions for long-term resolution of the ASR issue at Seabrook Station.
-Consideration of these site specific aspects is outside the scope of the generic requests made in PRM-50-109.
+The NRC's ongoing oversight and licensing processes will ensure that the licensee takes appropriate actions for long term resolution of the ASR issue at Seabrook Station.
+Consideration of these site specific aspects is outside the scope of the generic requests made in PRM 50-109.

 E. Specific to the petitioner's comment on the limited scope of visual inspections, the NRC agrees that visual inspections cannot directly identify degradation in inaccessible portions of concrete structures.
 However, many below-grade structures in nuclear power plants are accessible for visual inspection on the interior face of the concrete.
-For example, visual symptoms of ASR were first discovered on the interior surfaces of exterior below grade walls at Seabrook Station.
+For example, visual symptoms of ASR were first discovered on the interior surfaces of exterior below-grade walls at Seabrook Station.
 FurthermoreAdditionally, ASR degradation or expansion in inaccessible areas would manifest visually in accessible areas, in the form of cracking, displacements, or deformations, before causing a significant structural impact.
 As noted previously, current ASR literature and case history show that visual inspections are sufficient to identify manifestations of potentially damaging ASR before there would be significant structural impacts.
 For concrete containment structures, existing regulations in § 50.55a(b)(2)(viii) require evaluation of the acceptability of inaccessible areas when conditions exist in accessible areas that could indicate the presence of, or could result in, degradation to such inaccessible areas.
 Therefore, existing regulations, regulatory guidance, and licensee programs have provisions to adequately address degradation in inaccessible areas.